dskarlatos/MicroScope/README.md

 with page fault replay capabilities.

 ## Details on Kernel Source:
+A kernel patch against ubuntu-4.4.0-101.124 can be found under the kernel_patch directory.
-[Here you can find a modified linux kernel that exposes some functions to the MicroScope kernel module.](https://drive.google.com/open?id=1433kWpnafmffyDPmW_HZSZlbbOPlwKyU) A pre-compiled kernel is in compiled_deb.zip that contains the .deb files.
+For convenience [here you can find a precompiled kernel that already exposes some functions to the MicroScope kernel module.](https://drive.google.com/open?id=1433kWpnafmffyDPmW_HZSZlbbOPlwKyU) A pre-compiled kernel is in compiled_deb.zip that contains the .deb files.